FlorianWanders/agenda/README.md

 *NOTE*: work under progress, still experimenting with the layout and some code bits.
 Once I'm happy I will include more comments in the code.
 Feel free to use in the meantime and make changes on your own.
+Provided as is without guarantees.

 ## Features: